The next meeting of the merged Powell River Farmers’ Agricultural Institute will take place May 8, 2017 @ 7pm.

-Welcome To The Powell River & District Agricultural Association
+Welcome To The Powell River Farmers’ Agricultural Institute

 The volunteers and participants work long and hard throughout the year growing, nurturing, creating and finally presenting their craft whether in the form of fresh vegetables, homemade preserves, fresh dairy or poultry products or the best horse in the show.